handsontable/hyperformula/docs/guide/specifications-and-limits.md

 # Specifications and limits

 The following table presents the limits of features.
-Many of them are bounded only by the system resources - "Limited by system resources \(JavaScript\)" which means the actual limit is flexible and changes based on several factors, for example,  specifications of the device HyperFormula is running on.
+Many of them are bounded only by the system resources.
+It means that the actual limit depends on several factors, for example, resources (such as available memory) of the device HyperFormula is running on.

 ### Sheet and cell limits